 Becoming intimate with a new partner can mean getting to know each other in new ways.
 You might experience challenges or barriers, but there are lots of ways you can be intimate as a disabled person.

 Talking about what you like, want and need is a great way to start.

 Whether or not it’s your first relationship, talking about intimacy with someone new can be difficult.
 You might be unsure about how to talk about what you want.
 You both might feel nervous, embarrassed or shy.

 You and your partner will likely have some physical, emotional or sexual expectations.
 But there might also be some things that you do not have any expectations for.

 It’s important to explore what you both like and dislike and how you might work around physical or emotional barriers.

 Before you talk, think about your expectations.
 Decide what intimacy means to you, what you do and do not want, or what you are ready for.

 You should feel safe and comfortable with your partner.
 This means building trust.
 Share your thoughts and feelings about your expectations and see how your partner responds.
-You do not have to talk about everything in one go.
+You do not have to talk about everything at once.

 Talking about what you need